saikamal33/Mark-11/README.md

 ~~~
 docker run -d -p 8010:8080 -t ultimate-cicd-pipeline:v1
 ~~~
-we can access this using "http://localhost:8010"apt install unzip
+we can access this using "http://localhost:8010" apt install unzip

 ## Sonarqube server locally